amyles/coherence-workshop-handson/coherence-workshop-handson.md

 kubectl get po -n coherence-demo-ns -o wide -l coherenceRole=storage
 ```

 This will show that the two pods are running on different worker nodes (different NODE ip's), the Coherence operator enforces anti-affinity.
+This is the minimum footprint that will allow Coherence to store the primary object on one node and keep it's backup on a separate node.

-Now increase the replica count of the coherence storage cluster from 2 to 3.
+Now increase the replica count of the coherence storage role from 2 to 3, adding one more storage enabled Coherence cache server.
 There are many ways to do this but we will upgrade the helm chart and set the replicas to 3.

 Now apply the manifests again: